US-Iran escalation in Strait of Hormuz threatens fragile ceasefire and shipping

 Details reported by only one source:

-• Donald Trump posted on Truth Social that 'one of the drones solidly hit the upper deck of a large and very expensive cargo-carrying ship' while three others were shot down.
+- Donald Trump posted on Truth Social that 'one of the drones solidly hit the upper deck of a large and very expensive cargo-carrying ship' on June 25, 2026, while three others were shot down.

-• Marine Traffic recorded around 15 tankers and cargo vessels crossing the strait between 2:10 PM (GMT) on June 25 and midnight, following the attack.
+- Marine Traffic recorded around 15 tankers and cargo vessels crossing the strait between 2:10 PM and midnight on June 25, 2026.

 Source Articles